intel/intel-sgx-ssl/README.md

  (Note: Perl, NASM need to be included in machine's PATH variable)

 To build Intel® SGX SSL package in Windows OS:
-1. Download OpenSSL package into openssl_source/ directory. (tar.gz package, e.g. openssl-1.1.1q.tar.gz)
-2. Download and install latest SGX SDK from [Intel Developer Zone](https://software.intel.com/en-us/sgx-sdk/download).
+1. Download and install latest SGX SDK from [Intel Developer Zone](https://software.intel.com/en-us/sgx-sdk/download).
 You can find installation guide from the same website.
-3. Change the directory to the SGXSSL path and enter the following command:
+2. Change the directory to the SGXSSL path and enter the following command:
 ```
 build_all.cmd
 ```